 Flint Creek Home of my son's, Keith Grench, Champion line (English) Bulldogs.

 Keith's young male, Spike (Chloe's son) is a rare blue with tan points, terrible photo!
 He is unrelated to Honey, Dottie, Phebe, and Phebes puppy.
-Photos at 8 months old below.
+Photos at 8 months old, and 1.5 years old.
 He is an average size Bulldog, about 65 to 70 pounds.
+Just a love bug.
+He gets along great with everyone.

-Phoebe and Boss have a female puppy available!
+Phoebe and Boss had a super cute female puppy (now in a great home.)

-I need photos of Honey yet. she is unrelated to Boss, and also unrelated to Spike.
-Honey, is a chocolate compact brindle female from TX.
+I need photos of Lady yet. she is unrelated to Boss, and also unrelated to Spike.
+Lady, is a chocolate compact brindle female from TX.
 Super cute!

 Photo is Phoebe, I don't have a picture of Honey yet.